 The Lotus Creek Wind Farm is located 20km west of St Lawrence in central Queensland.
 The location has been chosen because there is a strong wind resource, high voltage transmission lines and good road access with few neighbouring properties.

-Epuron is proposing an 81 wind turbine layout stretching some 25km north to south.
+Epuron is proposing a 55 wind turbine layout.
 The project will connect via a new substation to the on-site 275,000 volt Nebo to Broadsound powerlines owned and operated by Powerlink.

 Wind speeds at the site are strongest overnight, when the large solar farm generators are not operating, allowing this project to provide a valuable contribution to Queensland’s generation mix and supporting a large input of clean renewable energy into the network.